 Class of Service is synonymous with MPLS WAN services as the main differentiator when compared to IPSec Internet VPN or SD WAN products.

-While SD WAN is offering some fantastic local application treatment to support reliability across redundant cloud applications, an MPLS VPN service remains the only way to prioritise traffic on an end to end basis between CE (Customer Edge) devices between MPLS circuits with a robust SLA.
+While SD WAN is offering some fantastic local application treatment to support reliability across redundant cloud applications, an MPLS VPN service remains the only way to prioritise traffic on an end to end basis between CE (Customer Edge) devices connected to MPLS circuits with a robust SLA.

 2. Privacy & Security

 In many ways, we've arrived full circle from private technologies such as Frame Relay & ATM to Internet-based IPSec IP VPN, back to private MPLS technology and now to SD WAN which is essentially marketed as an advanced IPSec VPN.
 An MPLS VPN network circuit is inherently secure due to privacy as all MPLS circuits 'virtually' belong to each customer on their own private connection/routing table.

 With this in mind, encryption is not typically required on the MPLS solution router.

 Is MPLS dead?